bahramiramazan/georoc/README.md

 # Introduction:
 The code in this repository is used to extract mineral information (Specifically 'cpx') , from abstracts of the papers related to geological rocs.
-The Original Data for the class label has not been added to this repository, but the code can be used for text classification as it has  parts preprocessing , training  and evaluation respectively.Feel free to modefiy the code according to your need for text classification , by editing  ** args_.train_file , args_.dev_file **   , and args in georoc_data and args.py.
+The Original Data for the class label has not been added to this repository, but the code can be used for text classification as it has  parts preprocessing , training  and evaluation respectively.Feel free to modefiy the code according to your need for text classification , by editing  __args_.train_file__ , __args_.dev_file__    , and args in georoc_data and args.py.
- The pdf file,**  'presentation_georoc.pdf'**  is also the presentation I had as part of a seminar in the university of Goettingen.
+ The pdf file,  '__presentation_georoc.pdf__'  is also the presentation I had as part of a seminar in the university of Goettingen.

 ## Dependencies
 Over all  the follwing packages are needed to run this code, however I have included my envirnoment for this code in case if I am missing to include all required packages :